Tag: sosaku hanga

 Scan 4

-In both the above set and the postcard that follows I used a restricted palette in comparison to the Landscape No.3 and No.4 cards that follow in this post.
-There is a combination of textures present from watery and weedy to grassy and sandy surfaces.
+In the postcard art above I employed a restricted palette in comparison to the Landscape No.3 and No.4 cards which followed (see below in this post).
+These have a combination of textures that range from watery and weedy to grassy and sandy surfaces.

 Scan 3